-This comment - including the lack of segregation of duties, which was addressed in the previous audit and continues to be a material weakness - was noted in the prior year.
+A similar comment - including the lack of segregation of duties, which was addressed in the previous audit and continues to be a material weakness - was contained in the prior year's report.

 We recommend the Society review this situation and consider the need for a proper segregation of duties.
 As always, the Society must weigh the cost of hiring additional personnel versus the benefit of a proper segregation of duties.
-We also recommend the Society strengthen control procedures by implementing policies for the proper governance of its operations, including meals, travel, debit card use, accumulated leave, capitalization, inventory, and tracking of expenditures.
+We also recommend the Society strengthen control procedures by implementing policies for the proper governance of its operations, including expenditures, tracking of beginning and ending account balances, tracking of fund balances, authorized signers on bank accounts, meals, travel, purchasing card use, accumulated leave, capitalization, inventory, and disbursement procedures.